News

 Prince Harry visits Imperial College London

 Prince Harry toured Imperial College’s Centre for Blast Injury Studies (CIS) on Wednesday 10th September, as part of a four-day trip to London.
+He was joined on the visit by the Director-General of the World Health Organisation (WHO), and the College President.

-The King’s youngest son, who was deployed to Afghanistan twice during his time in the British Army, had already visited the CIS in the past; first when its laboratories were opened in 2013, and as part of the Blast Injury Conference in 2019.
+The King’s youngest son, who was deployed to Afghanistan twice during his time in the British Army, had already visited the CIS in the past; first when its laboratories were opened in 2013, and later as part of the Blast Injury Conference 2019.

 Upon leaving Imperial, Prince Harry headed to Clarence House for a meeting with His Majesty the King, who himself had visited the CIS this February.